yuvallevy135/AtBay/README.md

 send unique_id that got from ingestor to http://127.0.0.1:8000/status/{unique_id} to get task status

 notice:
-instead of minutes i used seconds - to make it easier. task that got an error will be task that will take more than 8 seconds to process (i used random for that).
+instead of minutes I used seconds - to make it easier. task that got an error will be task that will take more than 8 seconds to process (i used random for that). task will become be deleted from cache after 20 minutes and become "not found"